Sponsored in part by

 In 2013 as one of five national finalists in the Texaco Country Showdown, Deidre landed on the Ryman Auditorium stage.

-“The experience was surreal.
+“The experience was surreal performing at The Ryman for the first time.
 The press that followed the event allowed me to put together a Texas radio tour along with the release of my very first debut album, Destination Unknown (Ron Grimes).”

 Ultimately, Deidre made the move to Music City in the summer of 2015, immersing herself in the town’s talent pool and setting up co-writes.

-“The co-writing process, post-Destination Unknown, was a bit tough at first.
-I remember getting ready for a writing session one day and calling my mom...
+“The co-writing process, post-Destination Unknown, was different in so many ways.
+I remember getting ready for an important co-write one day, and calling my mom...
 I felt like my mind was blank – I didn’t know what idea to bring to the session, where to get my inspiration.
-My mom told me, ‘Let your feelings out on paper and let people in.
+My mom told me, ‘Let people in.
 It’s okay to be vulnerable, let others see you as you see yourself, otherwise you’re lying to yourself.’
 To this day, it’s advice I live by when approaching co-writes.”

 Despite much talent-driven success, Deidre’s work ethic, fearlessness and belief in herself remain some of her most powerful attributes.